How to Grow Pea Shoots or Pea Microgreens

 Our First Mistake!

-The first time we knew that the tray surface had to be almost completely covered with seeds.
+The first time we grew peas, we knew that the tray surface had to be almost completely covered with seeds.

-Simple right, cover the bottom of a tray with seed, then put the seed in water.
-Well, that was the first mistake because the pea seeds swell in the water.
-So we had way too many seeds soaked and had to put the extras in another tray.
+Simple right, cover the bottom of a tray with seed, then put the seeds in water.
+Well, that was the first mistake because pea seeds swell when put into water.
+So when we planted the seeds we had way too many and had to put the extras in another tray.

 Figuring Out the Right Amount of Seed